huoww07/Bioinformatics-for-RNA-Seq/lessons/05_Differential_Expression.md

 <img src="../img/workflow_DESeq2.png" width="400">

-## Rstudio on the Tufts HPC cluster via "On Demand"
+## Step 1.
+Setup Rstudio on the Tufts HPC cluster via "On Demand"
 1. Open a Chrome browser and visit [ondemand.cluster.tufts.edu](ondemand.cluster.tufts.edu)
 2. Log in with your Tufts Credentials
 3. On the top menu bar choose Interactive Apps -> Rstudio